mipsou/git_packages_downloader/README.md

 ## Foreman Integration

 Use Ansible Parameters in Foreman to override `git_packages`.
-Assign this role to a host or host group.
+Assign this role to a host or host group. declare var array corp_mirror_git in theforeman with the full git_packages and contant

 ## Design Philosophy